Free Student Streams

 New!
 Young Opera Lovers Curate the Free Student Streams

 This summer, Met Education brought together a worldwide community of young opera lovers through our first-ever Global Summer Camp.
 Now, we are joining forces with these ardent opera fans to curate the upcoming Free Student Streams.
 Each week, one of our Campers will choose their favorite opera to stream.
 In a few words, they’ll tell you what they love about this opera and offer something you should look and listen for as you watch.

-Curated by Marius from Charlottetown, Canada
+Curated by Lucía from Lisbon, Portugal

 Get to Know the Curator